Hidden Layer

 sized data from the input layer, the hidden layer applies specific operations to transform these values before passing them to the next layer.

-Below is an example illustrating how pixel values from the input layer are transformed in the hidden layer.
+Below is an example showing how input pixel values are transformed by a hidden layer after applying operations.

 [ [0.1, 0.3, 0.9, 0.3, 0.1], [0.3, 0.7, 0.2, 0.7, 0.3], [0.9, 0.2, 0.1, 0.2, 0.9], [0.3, 0.7, 0.2, 0.7, 0.3], [0.1, 0.3, 0.9, 0.3, 0.1] ]